hamraskannur/todo_app_server_side-/README.md

  On the server-side, I used the MVC architecture and utilized the MongoDB framework Mongoose, along with JWT for authentication

+# environment variables
+    # databaseConection
+        The database connection means the URL for connecting to the database

  project installation